 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Sema4 Holdings Corp. - SMFR

-/EIN News/ -- CEDARHURST, N.Y., Oct.
+CEDARHURST, N.Y., Oct.
 26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Sema4 Holdings Corp.
-(NasdaqGS: SMFR, SMFRW), if they purchased the Company’s securities between March 14, 2022 and August 15, 2022, inclusive (the “Class Period”).
+SMFR SMFRW))), if they purchased the Company's securities between March 14, 2022 and August 15, 2022, inclusive (the "Class Period").
 Shareholders have until November 7, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nasdaqgs-smfr/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).